 We draw your attention to Note 5 of the accompanying financial statements that describe that on October 11, 2014, Latina Offshore Limited, the Parent, issued an International Bond.
-As of December 31, 2022, the outstanding balance is \$277,379 and it is due on October 15, 2022.
-On November 29, 2022, the bondholders approved extending the maturity of the bond to January 31, 2023.
+As of December 31, 2023, the outstanding balance is \$205,493 and it is due on April 13, 2028.
 The Jack-up owned by the Entity, is pledged as collateral and could be collected by the bondholders.

-The Parent company dated January 31, 2023 obtained approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt, see Note 10.
+The Parent company dated January 31, 2023 obtained approval of the restructuring of these international bonds by improving the interest rate, extending its long-term maturity and capitalizing part of the debt.